7 Ways to Use Writing Prompts for Kindergarteners

 #3: Use as part of a student portfolio.

-Including kindergarten writing prompts in your student portfolios is a great way to show how a student’s writing is progressing throughout the year.
+Including kindergarten writing prompts in student portfolios is a great way to show how a student's writing progresses throughout the year.

 This can also help you plan individualized instruction for students moving forward and help you determine what level of writing prompts and writing centers to use with your class.